Etisalat: History

 In 1991, the UAE central government issued Federal Law No. 1, which gave the corporation the right to provide the telecommunications wired and wireless services in the country and between UAE and other countries.
-It also gave the firm the right to issue licenses for owning, importing, manufacturing, using or operating telecommunication equipment.
-This practically gave etisalat both regulatory and control powers, which completed the monopoly of the telecom giant in the UAE.
+It also gave the firm the right to issue licenses for owning, importing, manufacturing, using, or operating telecommunication equipment.
+This practically gave Etisalat both regulatory and control powers, which completed the monopoly of the telecom giant in the UAE.
 In order to safeguard the country's economic development, the law made provisions for the development of the telecommunication sector in the country.

-The increase of exchange lines from 36,000 in 1976 to more than 737,000 in 1998 was one of the important indicators of etisalat network's growth and development.
-Today etisalat stands 140th among the Financial Times Top 500 Corporations in the world in terms of market capitalisation, and is ranked by The Middle East magazine as the 6th largest company in the Middle East in terms of capitalization and revenues.
-The Corporation is the largest contributor outside the oil sector to development programmes of the UAE Federal Government. etisalat has also won accolades from across the region for its nationalization programme.
-In November 2013, it was also announced that etisalat would be the official sponsor of Cyprus First Division side Anorthosis Famagusta.
+The increase of exchange lines from 36,000 in 1976 to more than 737,000 in 1998 was one of the important indicators of Etisalat network's growth and development.
+Today Etisalat stands 140th among the Financial Times Top 500 Corporations in the world in terms of market capitalisation, and is ranked by The Middle East Magazine as the 6th largest company in the Middle East in terms of capitalization and revenues.
+The Corporation is the largest contributor outside the oil sector to the development programs of the UAE Federal Government.
+Etisalat has also won accolades from across the region for its nationalization program.
+In November 2013, it was also announced that Etisalat would be the official sponsor of Cyprus First Division side Anorthosis Famagusta.

 e&

-e& is headquartered in Abu Dhabi and includes three regional offices – Abu Dhabi, Dubai, and Northern Emirates.
-The Northern Emirates regional center is based in Sharjah and covers the telecom's operations in the emirates of Ajman, Umm Al Quwain, Fujairah and Ras Al Khaimah.
+e& is headquartered in Abu Dhabi and includes three regional offices – Abu Dhabi, Dubai, and the Northern Emirates.
+The Northern Emirates regional center is based in Sharjah and covers the telecom's operations in the emirates of Ajman, Umm Al Quwain, Fujairah, and Ras Al Khaimah.

-In the UAE, e& operates where mobile penetration is already among the highest in the world "200%", etisalat became known for its efforts to roll out its Fibre-To-The-Home (FTTH) network in the UAE.
-By the end of 2009, etisalat had completed the FTTH roll-out for 85% of households in Abu Dhabi, positioning the UAE's capital as the first in the world to be covered by fibre.
+In the UAE, e& operates where mobile penetration is already among the highest in the world "200%", Etisalat became known for its efforts to roll out its Fibre-To-The-Home (FTTH) network in the UAE.
+By the end of 2009, Etisalat had completed the FTTH roll-out for 85% of households in Abu Dhabi, positioning the UAE's capital as the first in the world to be covered by fibre.

-Some of the Internet services for home users that etisalat offers include:
+Some of the Internet services for home users that Etisalat offers include: